KealJones/reactor/README.md

 [![Build Status](https://travis-ci.com/KealJones/reactor.svg?branch=master)](https://travis-ci.com/KealJones/reactor)

-Reactor is a statically-typed Dart library for building user interfaces.
-Reactor wraps ReactJS.
+Reactor is a statically-typed Dart library wrapping around ReactJS for building user interfaces.

 > Please Note: This package is in early stages of development and will change frequently while in major version 0